MachineMakesNoise/wevent/api.md

 <a name="Wevent+emit"></a>
 ### wevent.emit(object, ...emitArguments) ⇒ <code>Promise</code>
 Emit an event on object.
+You can bind to this function as well, theemitted arguments are : (count emitted), (object emitted to),(...emit arguments).

 **Kind**: instance method of <code>[Wevent](#Wevent)</code>
 **Returns**: <code>Promise</code> - Promise when emit has finished on all event listeners.